MitchellAW/FlandersBOT/README.md

 To view Flanders in Discord's application directory and more easily add Flanders to your own servers, [click here](https://discord.com/application-directory/221609683562135553)
 To invite Flanders to your own discord server and start using it now, [click here](https://discordapp.com/oauth2/authorize?client_id=221609683562135553&scope=bot&permissions=281664)

-Thanks to https://discordbots.org/ for listing Flanders!
-If you like Flanders, help the bot grow by voting [here](https://discordbots.org/bot/221609683562135553/vote)

 ## Usage
 The bot commands can be executed using several different methods/prefixes, to minimise clashing with other discord bots.
 Any command can be prefixed with an @mention, ned or diddly/doodly when you really want to flaunt those Flanders-isms.